ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

     }
     ```

-4. Create settings of video barcode reading and bind to Barcode Reader object
+4. Create settings of video barcode reading and bind to Barcode Reader object.

     Objective-C: